Sub-principles

 Theoretical Development

-- What is exact scaling factor for hydrogen specifically?
+- What is the exact scaling factor for hydrogen specifically?
+How does scaling vary for different elements?

 - Are there intermediate similarity levels we haven't identified?